 Schoenberg begins his Brahms discussion with harmonic structure analysis, using examples to show that Brahms was at least an equal of Wagner in extending harmonic freedoms.
 In his songs, Brahms moved harmonies more expansively than did Wagner in his arias, and Brahms repeatedly provides examples where he avoids establishing a tonality, modulating essentially throughout.
 Wagner was somewhat freer in introducing harmonic vagrants and unprepared dissonance.

-With respect to structural analysis, Wagner used the leitmotif as an organizational principle to unify the otherwise largely unstructured musical lines responding to dramatic action.
-Brahms relied on classical ’rounded forms’ for his organizational structure: ternary, rondo, etc. These classical forms were the result of centuries of innovation and provided the highest available level of musical comprehension to the audiences of non-programmatic (absolute, abstract) music.
-In both cases, the need for some recognizable repetition was the organizing principle.
+With respect to structural analysis, Wagner used the leitmotif as an organizing principle to unify the otherwise largely unstructured musical lines responding to dramatic action.
+Brahms relied on classical ’rounded forms’ for his organizational structure: ternary, rondo, etc. Brahms’ classical forms were the result of centuries of innovation and provided the highest available level of musical comprehension to the audiences of non-programmatic (absolute, abstract) music.
+In both cases, the need for recognizable repetition was the organizing principle.

 Neither of these organizational methods is less formalistic than the other.
 Rather, both represent “the same state of mind, from which one conceives an entire work in one single creative moment”.
 And both only arise in a mind capable of inspired spontaneity.
 Some, for want of comprehension, might interpret the structural integrity and inescapable logic of such creative moments as blind luck.
 Schoenberg implies that in the hands of genius, these mean the same thing.

 Schoenberg observes that Brahms’ musical vocabulary results from compressing musical ideas into their most efficient expression and eliminating the redundant prolixity that was characteristic of previous classical (“serious”) music.
 In this regard, Brahms was a progressive classicist.
-Further, Brahms created asymmetrical and irregular constructions in meters and polyrhythms throughout his career, providing interest and ambiguity, and taking this freedom farther than had Haydn and Mozart.
+Further, Brahms created asymmetrical and irregular meter constructions and employed polyrhythm throughout his career, providing interest and ambiguity, and taking this freedom farther than had Haydn and Mozart.